ccleberg/cmc.pub/content/blog/2022-11-29-nginx-referrer-ban-list.md

 # Testing Results

-In order to test the results, let\'s curl the contents of our site.
-To start, I\'ll curl the site normally:
+In order to test the results, let's curl the contents of our site.
+To start, I'll curl the site normally:

 ```sh
 curl https://cleberg.net